MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-web-app-dotnet-sign-in-prepare-tenant.md

 ---
-title: "Tutorial: Prepare your customer tenant to authenticate users in an ASP.NET Core web app"
+title: "Tutorial: Prepare your external tenant to authenticate users in an ASP.NET Core web app"
 description: Learn how to configure your Microsoft Entra ID for customers tenant for authentication with an ASP.NET web application

 author: cilwerner